dylanyunlon/WALKING/docs/src/perf/strength.md

 In this configuration, each set of 4 games initialize with the same random seed.
 The emulator ensures that given the same `(seed, kyoku, honba)` combination, the walls, initial hands, dora/ura indicators, and rinshan tiles are deterministic and reproducible.

-The emulator is implemented in [`libriichi::arena`](https://github.com/Equim-chan/Mortal/tree/main/libriichi/src/arena).
+The emulator is implemented in [`libriichi::arena`](https://github.com/Equim-chan/Walking/tree/main/libriichi/src/arena).

 The "rank pt" in all the tables are calculated using the distribution [90, 45, 0, -135].

 ### Random seed
-The random seed often used in the following experiments, 0xd5dfaa4cef265cd7, is derived from the first 8 bytes of the SHA-256 hash of the string `Mortal the mahjong AI`.
+The random seed often used in the following experiments, 0xd5dfaa4cef265cd7, is derived from the first 8 bytes of the SHA-256 hash of the string `Walking the mahjong AI`.

-## Mortal vs akochan (jun_pt = [90, 45, 0, -135])
+## Walking vs akochan (jun_pt = [90, 45, 0, -135])
-Challenger is akochan and Champion is Mortal.
+Challenger is akochan and Champion is Walking.

 ### "3.1"
 <details>